Nathaniel Colgan: Life

 Very little is known about Colgan's early life, but it is believed his parents may have been Nathaniel Watson Colgan and Letitia Phair.
 If correct his father, a pawnbroker, died on 23 January 1863 at Bishop-street, Dublin City and his mother died 26 April 1865, at Rehoboth House, South Circular Road, Dolphin's Barn just prior to Nathaniel's fourteenth birthday.
 After leaving the Incorporated School, Angier Street, Dublin City, Colgan began work as a clerk and from the age of twenty worked in the Dublin Metropolitan Police Court remaining there until his retirement in 1916.

 He began visiting Europe every summer from 1875, and these trips inspired many of the contributions to a magazine of literary manuscripts, Varieties.
 He was a regular contributor to the magazine from 1873 and edited it for a number of years.
 Colgan also contributed to Irish Monthly, Tinsley's Magazine and Hibernia.
 A shy and private person he did develop friendships through his membership of field clubs and an interest in nature, including Charles F. D'Arcy, later Anglican Archbishop of Dublin and Robert Lloyd Praeger.

 Colgan never married and died in Dublin on 2 October 1919.
 After moving from Rathmines about 1900 he lived with his unmarried sisters, Annie and Letitia and a brother, John Joseph, at 15 Breffni Terrace, in Sandycove.
-A married brother was the Rev. William Henry Colgan, Rector of Ballinlough, Co.
-Roscommon.
+A married brother was the Rev. William Henry Colgan, Rector of Ballinlough, County Roscommon.